EwenG/replique.el/README.md

 ### Clojurescript browser REPL

 Replique listens on the REPL port for a connection from a javascript runtime.
-Replique currently only supports connections from web browsers.
 Call `(replique.interactive/repl-port)` to know the port the REPL is listening on.
 Use `M-x replique/browser` to connect a web browser to the cljs REPL, or simply browse `http://localhost:port`.

 ### Using the REPL to build a web application